nstack/stackhut/docs/getting_started/tutorial_create.rst

 ..
 We hope this will keep things simple and help you get up a running quickly without having to create another login.

 Currently we also ask that you create a `Docker Hub <hub.docker.com>`_ account if you don't already have one - this is used to store your StackHut builds and images for deployment on the platform.
-You can again use your GitHub authentication with DockerHub and we recommend using the same username for ease of use.
+You can again use your GitHub authentication with DockerHub and we recommend using the same username across all if possible for ease of use.

 Ok, now that's all done let's log in to StackHut from the Toolkit, type